 The white Moon Gate was made of chengal, teak and meranti.
 There are no known records of the Moon Gate, except that it was designed and built by William Swaffield, a pre-war Comptroller of Government House as well as a professional furniture designer.

 The Villa, built in 1908, was designed in the black-and-white bungalow style which was typical of that period.
-It served several purposes including as the official residence of the Aide-de-Camp, the Private Secretary's bungalow in 1916 and the Attorney General's House in 1958.
+It served several purposes including as the official residence of the Governor's Aide-de-Camp, the Private Secretary's bungalow in 1916 and the Attorney General's House in 1958.

 Until end 1984, the Villa was used to accommodate state visitors.
 Among its many illustrious guests were Premier Deng Xiaoping of the People's Republic of China, Prime Minister Dr Mahathir Mohamad of Malaysia and Prime Minister Elliot Trudeau of Canada.

 The Military Guard Room is sited along the road after the Centre Gate.
 Built in the early 1900s, its facade consists of an arcade of five arches characteristic of the "hexastyle" architecture.
 It is used by the ceremonial guards when they are not performing sentry duties.

 The President is responsible for safeguarding the national reserves and the integrity of the public service.
 The President also receives foreign dignitaries, officiates at state functions and performs other ceremonial and community duties.

 Besides official functions, the President actively supports community and social causes.
 The President often graces events organised by grassroots, community and welfare groups, as well as ethnic and religious organisations.

 The portraits of President Halimah and her spouse, Mr Mohamed Abdullah Alhabshee, are displayed in public buildings.
 The Presidential Standard is flown at the Istana in the day, when the President is in the country.
 The Presidential Crest is used on state crockery, gifts and stationery related to the President.